WeTransfer/product-engineering-career-framework/README.md

 # Contributions

 This framework is made public primarily to inspire.
-However, if you discover parts of the framework that you have questions about, feel free to create a Github issue here.
+If you discover parts of the framework that you have questions about, feel free to create a Github issue here.